 Breastfeeding - looking after yourself

-breastfeeding; breastfeed; breast; diet; food; exercise; hair; loss; feed;
+breastfeeding; breastfeed; breast; diet; food; exercise; hair; loss; feed; looking; self;

 For your baby's and your own sake it is important to take good care of yourself.
 Rest when you can and don't rush to do all the housework while your baby is sleeping; it will keep.
 Your partner is an important source of help and support.
-Encourage and allow him to be involved in baby care.
+Encourage and allow him or her to be involved in baby care.

 Breastfeeding is a very special time for both mother and baby and it is good for the health of babies and their mothers as well.
 Many mothers who breast feed have some ups and downs at the start, and sometimes even after they get going.
 Don't give up unless you really want to - there is a lot of help available and most problems can be overcome.

 Take care of yourself

 You are the most important person to your baby right now.
 For his or her sake and for your own, make sure you take good care of yourself.